At Least 150,000 Children Have Been Forced to Flee Their Homes

 The brutal tactics employed by the military in Myanmar are reminiscent of the atrocities committed against the Rohingya in 2017.

 Here's what you need to know about the the military coup in Myanmar, including Save the Children's response.

 To stay current and receive more information about how to help children, sign up here.

 When did the military coup in Myanmar begin?

 On February 1, 2021, a coup was launched in Myanmar.
 People took to the streets to protest peacefully.
 In the weeks that followed, security forces began to open fire, "using live ammunition to shoot at unarmed protestors."

-How are children in Myanmar being impacted by the military coup?
+How are children being impacted by the military coup in Myanmar?

 How is Save the Children helping children and their families impacted by the Myanmar coup?

 Save the Children has now resumed the majority of its programs across Myanmar following the attack on December 24, 2021, and staff remain fully committed to helping the most vulnerable children in Myanmar, especially during this time of conflict and crisis.

 Save the Children and its partners are providing support to children who have been harmed and their families where possible.
 This includes providing psychosocial support for children who have witnessed violence and developing resources to support the country’s growing mental health crisis.